corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 Because the reimported transaction is never walked back again, such a retained source transaction's counters are left untouched by the import — its consumption was already accounted for once, when the transaction was originally walked back, and importing does not repeat it.
 This avoids the retained source transaction being incorrectly treated as fully consumed and archived while it still holds a live state.

+Conversely, `import-snapshot` does not check or enforce that a transaction's own input and reference transactions are imported together with it.
+If a transaction is reimported while one or more of its input or reference transactions are not, the reimported transaction ends up in a half-visible, unverifiable, and inconsistent state — its backchain cannot be resolved or verified, since the dependency it points to is not present in the vault.
+It is the responsibility of operators to ensure that all of a transaction's related dependencies are imported back along with it.

 ## Performance tuning

 The iterative archiving process is designed to work with large vaults.
 Its throughput is mainly influenced by two settings: the batch size and the parallelism of the node's JVM.